HOW TO GET ABS FAST!

 Wherever your core exercise allows it, try to squeeze your knees together or cross your feet over to activate the adductors.
 This provides stability to the pelvis from below and gives you a better engagement of the lower abs.

-You’ll feel the difference immediately, so give it a try and I promise that quality of every repetition in your core workout is going to go through the roof!
+You’ll feel the difference immediately, so give it a try and I promise that quality of every repetition in your core workout routine is going to go through the roof!

 6. IMPROVE QUALITY OF ‘TOP DOWN’ MOVEMENTS